personal career development for individuals in the industry, the Gottstein

 All applicants are advised of

 the outcome as soon as the review process is completed.
-In the 2022 round
+The 2023 round

 completion is expected to be by the end of July.